greyltc/control-ui/README.md

    vagrant up
    ```
 1. A virtual box window should appear.
 Login with user/pass: vagrant/vagrant
-1. Now in the virtual machine run:
+1. Now in the virtual machine's terminal run:
    ```bash
    sudo pacman -Syyu virtualbox-guest-utils # choose y (to replace the nox version) sudo reboot